 - When you rent an apartment, all repairs are generally the responsibility of the landlord.
 For example, if a pipe bursts or the plumbing starts to leak, then you may simply have to ring the landlord to get the problem fixed.
 The landlord is expected to cover the cost of these types of repair jobs.

-- On the other hand, if you own a condo, you’re responsible for fixing any issues.
+- On the other hand, if you own a condo, you’re usually responsible for fixing any issues.
 You will need to undertake and pay for the repair work yourself.
-This can be time consuming and expensive as you need to call a provider every time something breaks.
-Plumbers, HVAC technician, Appliance Repair, Pest Control, etc. It can be a lot of work.
+This can be time-consuming and expensive as you need to call a provider every time something breaks.
+Plumbers, HVAC technicians, Appliance Repair, Pest Control, etc. It can be a lot of work.

 If you don’t want to take on the responsibility of repairs and maintenance, then renting an apartment might be the more ideal choice for you.